sodabubblewine/sodabubblewine.github.io/README.md

 This does not always seem to be the case.
 Some businesses appear to survive despite science.
-Much taht is "made for TV" objects to being called pseudoscience.
+Much that is "made for TV" objects to being called pseudoscience.
 It sells, and there is a science to sales!

 These are all problems of control: can you make a person buy your product?